Nuclear power in Turkey: 2000s

 A new legislation on the construction and maintenance of nuclear power plants was enacted by the Turkish Parliament in 2007.
 The bill called for the establishment of requirements for the design and operation of the plants by the Turkish Atomic Energy Authority (TAEK).
 It enables the government to grant purchase guarantees to firms for the total energy produced in nuclear power plants.
 Waste control and decommissioning were also covered by the bill.
 Turkey started to be subjected to the Paris Convention on Third Party Liability in the Field of Nuclear Energy.
 Criteria for developers who will build and run nuclear power plants were issued soon after this legislation.

 A civil nuclear deal with the United States came into effect in 2008, a nuclear cooperation deal with South Korea was established in June 2010, and two more deals were signed with China in 2012.
 The following year, the International Atomic Energy Agency (IAEA) performed the Integrated Nuclear Infrastructure Review (INIR) in Turkey to evaluate the country's advancement in the planning for a new nuclear power scheme.
 Although the review was positive, the IAEA advised Turkey to complete the national nuclear energy strategy and to improve the regulating agency.

+In July 2025, commissioning began for the first reactor unit of Türkiye’s Akkuyu Nuclear Power Plant, the country’s first NPP.
+The 1,200 MW unit completed construction and entered trial operations, with plans to connect it to the grid later in the year.
+Once fully operational, the plant is expected to supply 10% of Türkiye’s electricity and support its 2053 net-zero emissions target.

 Regulation and policy

-In 2007 a bill concerning construction and operation of nuclear power plants and the sale of their electricity was passed by parliament.
+In 2007, a bill concerning construction and operation of nuclear power plants and the sale of their electricity was passed by parliament.
 It also addresses waste management and decommissioning, providing for a National Radioactive Waste Account and a Decommissioning Account, which generators will pay into progressively.

 The International Atomic Energy Agency (IAEA) has recommended "enacting a law on nuclear energy which establishes an independent regulatory body and putting a national policy in place that covers a wide range of issues, as well as further developing the required human resources".